Conyza canadensis: Herb, Fire, Food

 A native of North America, Conyza canadensis is now found around the world.
 First listed in North America in 1640 it was in France 13 years later (presumably via seeds on beaver pelts from Canada.)
 Native Americans used a tea from the leaves to treat dysentery and a tea from the boiled root for menstrual issues.
 It’s a diuretic and can make you sweat.
 Horseweed has also been called Fleabane because the leaves put in pets’ beds help to get rid of fleas.

 As for food, young leafy seedlings and young leaves can be eaten after boiling, dried leaves can be used as a seasoning with a flavor similar to tarragon.
 American Indians pulverized the young tops and leaves, eating them raw, similar to using an onion.
-Per 100g of dry weight the leaves have 14.9 grams protein, 1.8 grams fat, 75.1 grams carbohydrates, 26.1 grams fiber, 8,2 grams ash, 1010 mg of calcium, 280 mg phosphorus, and 2610 mg potassium.
+Per 100g of dry weight the leaves have a small amount of protein and fat, more fiber, good amount of carbohydrates, 8.2 grams ash, 1010 mg of calcium, 280 mg phosphorus, and 2610 mg potassium.
 An essential oil of Conyza is used to flavor candy, condiments and soda.
 Fresh leaves contain 0.2 – 0.66% essential oil.

 Botanically Conyza canadensis (CON-knee-zah, con-KNEE-zah, con-NEIGH-zah kan-ah-DENSE-iss) means flea from Canada.
 Conyza comes from the Greek word konops, meaning flea.
 Pliny used the name for a fleabane, which was put in pet and human beds to keep away fleas.